wolfswolke/projectrebirth-web/README.md

 # How to report a bug

 If you find a bug please create a issue on github or report it in the Discord server.

+# Credits

+Thank you CallMeZero for creating this Website!